 3).
 Design Pressure (DP)

-The Engineer decides this Pressure based on temperature, Environment condition, Service Condition, Existing Fluid, and lastly, the design engineer’s previous experience and sound judgment.
+The Engineer decides on this Pressure based on temperature, Environment condition, Service Condition, Existing Fluid, and the design engineer’s previous experience and sound judgment.

 4).
 Maximum Allowable Operating Pressure (MAOP)

-It is considered as the maximum possible safe Pressure that the wall of the equipment can withstand.
-MAOP checks for the failure of the wall of the equipment based on Pressure Experienced.
+It is considered the maximum possible safe Pressure that the wall of the equipment can withstand.
+MAOP checks for the equipment’s wall failure based on Pressure Experienced.

 5).
 Maximum Allowable Working Pressure (MAWP)

-Maximum Pressure is experienced by the weakest point of the equipment before failure.
-Temperature stress has a major role in the failure of the equipment, so it is unpredictability and difficult to calculate theoretically.
+The weakest point of the equipment experiences maximum Pressure before failure.
+Temperature stress has a major role in the failure of the equipment, so it is unpredictable and difficult to calculate theoretically.